uclaacm/teach-la-website/_py1/01-data-types.md

 In this video, we'll be going over 4 basic data types in Python: booleans, integers, floats, and strings.
 We'll also cover type casting.

-Don't wory if any of that sounds foreign to you!
+Don't worry if any of that sounds foreign to you!
 By the end of this video, you'll be an expert!